thanos/ex_editor/README.md

 # ExEditor

 A headless code editor library for Phoenix LiveView applications with a plugin system for extensibility.
+This code is pre-production.

 ## Features